 One of the best drought tolerant, heat resistant desert plants is the Purple Texas Sage bush / shrub (Texas Ranger Plant).
 Texas Sage is mostly evergreen (meaning it keeps its leaves), drought resistant, perennial, cold resistant, hard to kill and fits well in a low maintenance xeriscape garden.
 These blooming desert plants thrive in the hot, humid monsoon season of Arizona.

 Mostly you will hear this Arizona desert plant referred to as Texas Sage.
 Actually it is not a true sage.
 Texas Ranger Shrubs are related to penstemons and snap dragons.
 This desert bush is native to Mexico and Texas.

-I could even say that Texas Sage is the best plant to attract bees!
+I could even say that the Texas Ranger Shrub is the best plant to attract bees!
 We have so many bees in our purple shrubs that you can hear the buzzing from across the yard.
 Texas Ranger plants and all the different varieties of sage would be a great benefit to bee hives.

 The Chihuahuan variety of sage has an informal, relaxed growth habit.
-You can see in the pictures of our showy flowering plants that I missed this seasons pruning.
+You can see in the pictures that I missed this seasons pruning.
 The best time to prune your Sage bush is in the spring because the summer desert heat brings a flush of new growth.

 Follow a regular watering schedule during the first growing season.
 Once your Arizona Desert bush establishes a deep root system you can reduce the water.
 Feed your Texas Sage with a general purpose fertilizer before the new growth in spring.

 It is amazing to wake up and see your desert yard explode with purple flowers and the loud symphony of buzzing bees.
 One of the best parts of Monsoon season is the blooming desert plants with our Chihuahuan Sage, Texas Purple Sage, Texas Ranger Plant, whatever you choose to call it, being at the top of our favorites list.